publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt8/m__us_usc_t19_s2242.md

         (2)

-         In identifying priority foreign countries under subsection (a)(2) of this section, the Trade Representative shall—
+         In identifying priority foreign countries under subsection (a)(2), the Trade Representative shall—

             (A) consult with the Register of Copyrights, the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office, other appropriate officers of the Federal Government, and

             (B) take into account information from such sources as may be available to the Trade Representative and such information as may be submitted to the Trade Representative by interested persons, including information contained in reports submitted under [section 2241(b) of this title][/us/usc/t19/s2241/b] and petitions submitted under [section 2412 of this title][/us/usc/t19/s2412].

-        (3) The Trade Representative may identify a foreign country under subsection (a)(1)(B) of this section only if the Trade Representative finds that there is a factual basis for the denial of fair and equitable market access as a result of the violation of international law or agreement, or the existence of barriers, referred to in subsection (d)(3) of this section.
+        (3) The Trade Representative may identify a foreign country under subsection (a)(1)(B) only if the Trade Representative finds that there is a factual basis for the denial of fair and equitable market access as a result of the violation of international law or agreement, or the existence of barriers, referred to in subsection (d)(3).

         (4)

-         In identifying foreign countries under paragraphs (1) and (2) of subsection (a) of this section, the Trade Representative shall take into account—
+         In identifying foreign countries under paragraphs (1) and (2) of subsection (a), the Trade Representative shall take into account—

-            (A) the history of intellectual property laws and practices of the foreign country, including any previous identification under subsection (a)(2) of this section, and
+            (A) the history of intellectual property laws and practices of the foreign country, including any previous identification under subsection (a)(2), and

             (B) the history of efforts of the United States, and the response of the foreign country, to achieve adequate and effective protection and enforcement of intellectual property rights.